area9innovation/fast/plow/backends/koka/readme.md

 # TODO

 - Get euler1 to compile and run as Koka:
+  - int32 do not work for comparison and stuff.
-  - Structs occuring in Unions should not be declared again
+  - Unions in unions are not handled right
+  - Special cases for
+    - flow_flow
+      - Flow type does not exist
+    - flow_isOWASPLevel1, flow_isLoggingEnabled, flow_securityModes, flow_loggingEnabled
       - top-level vars can not have effects
-  - Add type arguments to functions to disambiguiate args
+  - Add type arguments to lambdas? to disambiguiate args
 - Fix mutable
 - Fix runtime